 The theme Disturbed Psychology refers to portraits of abnormal psychology as depicted in fantastic cinema.
 This is separate from the topic Psychos and Serial Killers concerning those who exhibit psychopathic behaviour, which is so populous it has been propagated into its own topic.
-Treatments of Multiple Personality Disorder are also so common they get their own topic under Split Personality.
-For depictions of the practice of psychiatry and psychology see Psychology; for its malevolent practitioners see Sinister Psychiatrists; for psychiatric institutions see Asylums.
+Depictions of Multiple Personality Disorder are also so common they get their own topic under Split Personality.
+For depictions of the practice of psychiatry and psychology see Psychiatry; for its malevolent practitioners see Sinister Psychiatrists; for psychiatric institutions see Asylums.

 In the choice of the term ‘Disturbed Psychology’, no slur is meant against those who suffer real world mental health issues.
 It should be made clear that the melodramatic depictions of mental health on screen are in most cases a fiction that rarely approximate the way these issues affect people in the real world.
 Even celebrated films based on real-life individuals with mental illness – Shine (1996), A Beautiful Mind (2001) – adopt absurdly melodramatic treatments that have little resemblance to reality.

 Depictions of Disturbed Psychology fall into roughly three categories:-

 - Depictions of Madness – works concerned with portraits of the mentally ill

 - Subjective Portraits of Mental Illness – works that come from the point-of-view of a mentally ill person and show their distorted view of the world

 - Ambiguously Fantastic Portraits of Mental Illness – works in which we cannot be certain that the appearance of fantastical elements is due to the protagonist’s mental health issues.